Want a good credit score? Know these seven basic moves and you’re guaranteed to have one

 Your credit score is determined, in part, by the variety of accounts you have, and whether you have eaten up a lot of your available credit by carrying balances.
 In other words, outstanding balances on multiple cards will affect your credit score.
 Wisely manage those balances and don’t be in a hurry to close out accounts.

 Having multiple lines of credit and low balances gives you a low credit utilization ratio, which is good for your credit score.
-Be sure to keep your balances low – overall, and on each credit card you have.
-And use each card every so often so the credit card company doesn’t cancel the account.
+And credit scoring formulas look at both the total of all credit lines, and each individual account.

 See related:How to cancel a credit cards – wisely